sherrillmix/taxonomizr/README.md

 More specialized functions are:
  * `getId`: convert a biological name to taxonomic ID
  * `getRawTaxonomy`: find all taxonomic ranks for a taxonomic ID
+ * `normalizeTaxa`: combine raw taxonomies with different taxonomic ranks
+ * `condenseTaxa`: condense a set of taxa to their most specific common branch
+ * `makeNewick`: generate a Newick formatted tree from taxonomic output
  * `getAccessions`: find accessions for a given taxonomic ID
- * `makeNewick`: generate a Newick formatted tree from taxonomic output

 And a simple use case might look like (see below for more details):